-The Office of the Registrar is responsible for overseeing the registration process and maintaining students' records.
-The registration is completed online.
-The period is limited to the exact time assigned in the registration schedules.
-These schedules are published online and can be accessed as follows: www.aud.edu > Registrar > Schedule and Dates.
+The Office of the Registrar is responsible for overseeing the registration process.
+Registration for all students is completed online.
+Freshmen, Sophomores, Juniors and Seniors are limited to specific registration periods.
+The registration dates and deadlines published online and can be accessed as follows: www.aud.edu> Registrar> Course Schedule & Registration Deadlines

-If Students have overdue library books, incomplete admissions files, in possession of school property or are delinquent in the payment of fees, they will not be allowed to register until the irregularity is remedied.
+Students with overdue library books, incomplete admissions files, in possession of school property or are delinquent in the payment of fees, will not be allowed to register until the irregularity is remedied.